dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.md

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdgkanatsios%2FAzureFunctionsNodeLeaderboard%2Fmaster%2Fazuredeploy.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>

+The script will take some time to execute (due to resources creation and npm install execution), please be patient.
-Beware that AppService name, storage account name and database name must be globally unique.
+Be aware that AppService name, storage account name and database name must all be globally unique.
 If not, the script will fail to execute.

 ## Usage
 After you deploy the script, you will have an Azure Resource Group will the following resources